Neil Oram: The Warp

 The Warp's hero is called Phil Masters, named after the blind poet Philip Bourke Marston, who lived from 1850 to 1887.
 The play traces the hero’s many previous lives over a period of thousands of years.
 The Warp appears in the Guinness Book of Records as the longest play ever performed.
 Lasting upwards of 22 hours when performed fully, the Phil Masters character is on stage for all but five minutes, making it one of the most demanding acting roles ever created.

 The first performance of The Warp (Warp 1, The Storm's Howling through Tiflis) opened at London's ICA on 2 January 1979, the author's birthday.
 For the first two weeks the performances were of one play per night.
 Then, due to the popularity of the play, there were three full, non-stop, 'marathon' performances of all 10 plays, which were also filmed.
 Performers included Russell Denton (in the lead), Jim Broadbent, Bill Nighy, Maria Moustaka, Stephen Lorne-Williams, Neil Cunningham, Richard Hope and Pat Donovan.
 In order for Denton to be sufficiently rested to do the marathons, where he would be on stage for 22 hours, Oram himself was called upon to step up and perform the lead in a number of the plays.
 The ICA performance was documented by the BBC in their Arena arts TV series.

 Neil Oram, performing in The Warp's lead role Phil Masters, along with actor Mitch Davies in the role of Marty Mission, at the ICA, London, January 1979.
 Photograph by Evelyn Honig.

 At the 1979 Edinburgh Festival, the abandoned Regent Cinema, on Abby Mount at the A1, was taken over by The Warp troupe who put on five 24-hour marathon performances or “cycles”.
 This was followed with one performance at Hebden Bridge in Yorkshire.

 Five further marathon performances followed at the Roundhouse in London in November 1979, also directed by Campbell.

 In 1980 Oram was 'resident playwright' at the Everyman Theatre in Liverpool, where The Warp ran for ten weeks.
 While there, Oram wrote an 11th Warp play entitled Chameleon Blue.

 In 1980-82, The Warp was adapted by director Werner Nekes for a film called Uliisses, shot in Germany with The Warp cast.
 It was screened at the 1982 London Film Festival.
 In 1984, the film was awarded Best Film at the German Film Critics Association Awards.

 The Warp was subsequently turned into a three-volume novel by Oram, published by Sphere Books.

 The Warp DVD, a video of the full 18-hour 1979 ICA production is available directly from Oram.

-In the 1990s, there were a number of productions of The Warp directed by Ken Campbell's daughter Daisy Eris Campbell.
+In the 1990s, there were a number of productions of The Warp directed by Ken Campbell's daughter Daisy Campbell.

 In the late 1990s, the play was staged at "The Drome" nightclub under the arches of the London Bridge as part of a rave called The Warp Experience that ran for 9 events.